Eastern Health Alliance: Transitional Care

 Transitional Care helps to bridge the gap between hospital and home for patients with complex or multiple care needs.
 It aimed to stabilise, rehabilitate, and help patients and their caregivers cope with care at home.
 It also aimed to reduce unnecessary re-admissions to the hospital.
 The Transitional Care team comprised doctors, nurses, therapists, dietitians, pharmacists and medical social workers.

 Grace Corner

 A facility set up in The Salvation Army Peacehaven Nursing Home to provide rehabilitation services for patients with long-term debilitating conditions, and training for caregivers.
 Medical and nursing services, as well as lifestyle activities are provided.
 The aim was for patients to be fit enough to return home and integrate back into the community.

 Home Care Service

 St. Andrew's Community Hospital's Home Care Service attended to the nursing needs of patients residing in the east.
 These patients were discharged from acute care hospitals or community hospitals and usually have medical histories of strokes, fractures and multiple diseases.
-Common nursing care provided to them included changing their urinary catheters; nasalgastric tubes for feeding, wound care, dressings, and removal of stitches after a surgery.
+Common nursing care provided to them included changing their urinary catheters; nasogastric tubes for feeding, wound care, dressings, and removal of stitches after a surgery.